jesus-jpeg/patent-pending/readme.md

 2. [Python scripts](https://github.com/isi-mube/name-pending/tree/main/03_python_scripts)
 3. [Python sandboxes](https://github.com/isi-mube/name-pending/tree/main/05_jc_sandbox)

+## Objectives:

+💻 The following dataset consists of **one-year data** (between May 2014 - May 2015) historic data of houses sold in King County, which includes Seattle, among 21 different columns:

-## About the project,
+## ...About the data,

-💻 The following is a collection of **one-year data** (from May 2014 - May 2015) of house sale prices for King County, which includes Seattle, among 21 different columns:
+💻 The following dataset consists of **one-year data** (between May 2014 - May 2015) historic data of houses sold in King County, which includes Seattle, among 21 different columns:

 <table border="1">
   <tr>